 6.2.3 Mechanism of failure

-The type of a data object informs the compiler how values should be represented, and which operations may be applied.
+The type of a data object informs the compiler how values are represented, and which operations may be applied.
 The type system of a language is the set of rules used by the language to structure and organize its collection of types.
 Any attempt to manipulate data objects with inappropriate operations is a type error.
 A program is said to be type safe (or type secure) if it can be demonstrated that it has no type errors [27].

 Every programming language has some sort of type system.
 A language is statically typed if the type of every expression is known at compile time.
 The type system is said to be strong if it guarantees type safety and weak if it does not.
 There are strongly typed languages that are not statically typed because they enforce type safety with runtime checks [27].